Associate of Arts

 Start your journey with us and be empowered to achieve your dreams—apply today!
 We look forward to supporting your success!

-Career Paths and Job Outlook for General Studies Graduates
+Career Paths & Job Outlook for General Studies Graduates

 An Associate of Arts in General Studies from Simmons College of Kentucky prepares students for diverse career opportunities by providing foundational skills in critical thinking, communication, and problem-solving.
 Graduates can pursue careers in fields such as: